Parap

 Parap was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics

 Parap was found to have a higher cultural diversity than most local markets, with 25.7% of its population speaking a language other than English at home and 34.2% born overseas.
-Christianity is the predominant religion in Parap, making up 38.9% of people there.
-However, the category 'Other' shows notable overrepresentation, comprising 2.0% of Parap's population compared to 1.4% across Greater Darwin.
+The predominant religion in Parap is Christianity, making up 38.9% of the population.
+Notably, the category 'Other' comprises 2.0% of Parap's population, compared to 1.3% across Greater Darwin.

 Frequently Asked Questions - Diversity